Rule 4.2. Service of Process Outside Arizona

 (h) Serving a Corporation, Partnership or Other Unincorporated Association Located Outside Arizona but Within the United States.
 If a corporation, partnership, or other unincorporated association is located outside Arizona but within the United States, it may be served by delivering a copy of the summons and the pleading being served to a partner, an officer, a managing or general agent, or any other agent authorized by appointment or by law to receive service of process and--if the agent is one authorized by statute and the statute so requires--by also mailing a copy of each to the defendant.

-(j) Serving a Minor or Incompetent Person in a Foreign Country.
-A party may serve a minor, a minor with a guardian or conservator, or an incompetent person who is located in a place not within any judicial district of the United States in the manner set forth in Rule 4.2(i)(2)(A) or (B) or by such means as the court may otherwise order.
+(j) Serving a Minor, Incapacitated Person, or Adult in Need of Protection in a Foreign Country.
+A party may serve the following persons, if not located in a place not within any judicial district of the United States, in the manner set forth in Rule 4.2(i)(2)(A) or (B) or by such means as the court may otherwise order: a minor, a minor with a guardian or conservator, or an adult in need of protection.

 (k) Serving a Corporation, Partnership, or Other Incorporated Association in a Foreign Country.
 Unless federal law provides otherwise or the defendant's waiver has been filed under Rule 4.2(d), a corporation, partnership, or other unincorporated association that has the legal capacity to be sued may be served at a place not within any judicial district of the United States by delivering a copy of the summons and pleading being served in the manner set forth in Rule 4.2(i) for serving an individual, except personal delivery under Rule 4.2(i)(2)(C)(i).